EvAlignUX: Advancing UX Evaluation through LLM-Supported Metrics Exploration: Related Work

 However, there is a lack of tools to help researchers understand the evaluation metrics literature and design a comprehensive evaluation plan for human-AI interaction research.
-As Yang et al. \cite{yang2020re} systematically reported how AI system's uncertainty and complexity can make unpredictable errors, which easily damage UX and lead to undesired societal impact.
-Gray's finding of \textit{"More of a Mindset Than a Method"} also highlighted that UX practitioners often follow a codified method rather than adopting a "mindset" that aligns with their design process, practice context, and the specific design problem \cite{gray2016s}.
+As Yang et al. \cite{yang2020re} systematically reported that an AI system's uncertainty and complexity can lead to unpredictable errors that damage UX and result in undesired societal impact..
+Gray's finding, encapsulated in the phrase \textit{"more of a mindset than a method"} also highlighted that UX practitioners often follow a codified method rather than adopting a "mindset" that aligns with their design process, practice context, and the specific design problem \cite{gray2016s}.
 All these works suggest that new tools and approaches are needed to support researchers and practitioners in developing their UX evaluation plans.